giampaolo/psutil/docs/api.rst

     - **id**: the native thread ID assigned by the kernel.
-If :attr:`pid` refers to the current process, this matches the `native_id <https://docs.python.org/3/library/threading.html#threading.Thread.native_id>`_ attribute of the `threading.Thread`_ class, and can be used to reference individual Python threads running within your own Python app.
+If :attr:`pid` refers to the current process, this matches the `native_id <https://docs.python.org/3/library/threading.html#threading.Thread.native_id>`_ attribute of the :class:`threading.Thread` class, and can be used to reference individual Python threads running within your own Python app.
     - **user_time**: time spent in user mode.
     - **system_time**: time spent in kernel mode.

   .. method:: cpu_times()

-    Return a named tuple representing the accumulated process times, in seconds (see `explanation <http://stackoverflow.com/questions/556405/>`_).
+    Return a :term:`named tuple` of :term:`cumulative counters <cumulative counter>` (seconds) representing the accumulated process CPU times
+    (see `explanation <http://stackoverflow.com/questions/556405/>`_).
-    This is similar to `os.times`_ but can be used for any process PID.
+    This is similar to :func:`os.times` but can be used for any process PID.

     - **user**: time spent in user mode.
     - **system**: time spent in kernel mode.